nano-jag/nano-jag/README.md

 We needed custom tools for our work, and software to design and build products for customers, so I started devoting to learn software engineering.
 We were a small team of 3 engineers.
 It forced us to do everything that is needed.
 Today, after a few years in making I can take up an idea, dissect it to analyse for its feasibility and acceptance.
 Applying Design Thinking principles: Draw and outline a system design, an architecture and formulate specifications as per requirements before we do actual coding.

-I have worked on 3D-Modeling using CAD tool.
-Exported and optimize for 3D Printing for Prototype developments.
+Ocassionaly, I work on 3D-Modeling using CAD tools.
+Export and optimize for 3D Printing for Prototype developments.
 As part of the team, I have worked on standalone IoT solutions using RPIs and MCUs used in manufacturing and automation.

 By all means I am passionate about solving a meaningful problem and try to package idea into a product.
 Irrespective of the area of problem domain, I can delve right into the domain to glean the required knowledge.